Takeout-bysourfruit/takeout.js/README.md

 ```
 You can also use await for `client.send()` - where it'll return an email ID.
 This ID can be used to view your email in the browser (soon).

-Super simple.
-You can also import HTML directly from a file, using getHTMLFileContents().
+See?
+It's super simple.
+Oh, and you can also import HTML directly from a file, using getHTMLFileContents().
 This is demonstrated here:
 ```js
 async function sendEmail() {